Do you think about creating VR content and wonder if you can?

-Prepare a scenario for your video in advance.
+- Prepare a scenario for your video in advance.
 Let it surprise, impress, and stay in the minds of your spectators.
-Create an emotional response, but don’t overdo it: do not cross the line leading to horror or aversion.
+Create an emotional response, but don’t overdo it.
+Do not cross the line leading to horror or aversion.

-Use creative shooting tricks like camera acceleration, bold angles, “reach out and touch” effect.
+- Use creative shooting tricks like camera acceleration, bold angles, “reach out and touch” effect.
 Again, do not visually overload your spectators.
-By the way, the “reach out and touch” effect has proved to be an interesting “mind game”: even if spectators cannot grab the thing, they want to touch it!
+By the way, the “reach-out-and-touch” effect has proven to be an interesting “mind game”: even if spectators cannot grab the thing, they want to touch it!

-Stitch, synchronize and process your video with a special software like VideoStitch.
+- Stitch, synchronize and process your video with a special software like VideoStitch.
 When packing it into a virtual reality application, make sure it works well on different devices: desktops, smartphones, tablets, headsets.

 2 To create 3D animation